 4. Maintain a positive attitude

-Customers like to feel like they aren’t just another number or transaction but rather an individual who matters to you personally.
-The more you show your customers that their happiness matters most, the more loyal they will become over time.
+Showing your customers you care about their problems boosts customer satisfaction by making them feel more valued by your company.
+Everyone likes to feel appreciated, rather than being seen as just another number or transaction.
+The more you show your customers that their happiness matters to your business, the more loyal they will become over time.

 6. Provide reassurance and set expectations